Drone Maintenance Plan V1

 Introduction

-Fly your drone for any number of flight hours[1], and you will face the issue of aircraft maintenance.
-As a remote pilot you will have a strategy for this, even if your choice is to let it ride or do nothing.
-That is still a strategy.
-Admittedly it’s not a good one that exposes you to unnecessary risk.
+After you fly your drone for any number of flight hours[1], you will face the issue of aircraft maintenance.
+As a remote pilot, you should have a strategy for how to handle maintenance, even if your choice is to let it ride and do nothing.
+That is still a strategy, although not a good one because it exposes you to unnecessary risk.
 The FAA[2] has a strong opinion on unmanned aircraft vehicle(uav) maintenance that we will review.
-This in of its self is not quite enough.
-You as a remote pilot must internalize your approach to this workload and develop an understanding of the FAA’s rational.
-You also want to keep your drone in the air, right?
+The review alone is not quite enough.
+As a remote pilot, you must internalize your approach to this workload and develop an understanding of the FAA’s rational.
+You also want to keep your drone in the air, right?!

 My Experience

-My own maintenance experience initially started of with an adhoc approach to repairs, my budget is small.
-To enable this approach I made it mandatory to inspect the drone before and after every flight as well as arrival at home.
-My thinking here was to always have the drone in a flight ready state.
-So arriving back home from an assignment the following tasks where conducted:
+Because I have a small budget, my own maintenance experience initially started with an adhoc approach.
+To get the best results from this approach, I created a rule for myself that I will inspect the drone before and after every flight as well as upon returning to my hanger.
+My rationale is that I always want to have the drone in a flight-ready state.
+Upon arriving at homebase upon completion of an assignment, the following tasks are conducted:

 1. Recharge all drone main batteries (3x)